NovationScripts/GetEthTop/README.md

 We believe that the success of our project will enhance the capabilities and popularity of Ethereum, making it more attractive to both developers and users.

+**Risks**

+**Initial Deposit and Referral Activity**

+The primary risk in the GetEthTop game is associated with the initial deposit of 0.01 ETH.
+This is the only amount that players need to invest from their own funds.
+All subsequent steps in the game and progression through the levels are funded by the profits earned during the gameplay.

+A key factor in a player's success is the active recruitment of new participants.
+The effectiveness of the referral system and a player’s ability to expand their network directly influence their potential earnings and progression through the levels.
+It's important to note that the game involves a degree of social interaction and network marketing, which can be both an advantage and a challenge, depending on individual skills and preferences.

+It is crucial to understand that, despite the potential for significant earnings, the game includes elements of risk inherent to all investment and gaming platforms.
+Players are advised to invest funds whose loss would not be critical to their financial situation.

+**Dependency of the Game on the Number of Participants**

+The key aspect of our game is its dependency on the number of participants.
+This game is designed to create a dynamic and interactive community, where the activity and engagement of each player contribute to the overall development and progress.
+The more participants join the game, the more exciting and varied the gameplay becomes.

+The game is structured in a way that both success and satisfaction from playing increase with the growing number of players.
+This not only fosters a lively and dynamic atmosphere but also enriches the gaming experience of each participant.
+We encourage new players to join our community, contributing to the development and expansion of this engaging gaming world.

+It is important to understand that the long-term sustainability and success of the game largely depend on the active participation and interaction of players.
+Therefore, we encourage our members to share their experiences, invite new players, and collectively build an exciting gaming environment.

 **Support Innovation and Creativity**